"Why Do Dogs Sniff Each Other?"

 Originally published in slightly different form on July 13, 2009 at PsychologyToday.com.

 It’s said that dogs sniff each other as a kind of canine equivalent to the human handshake; an otherwise meaningless “greeting ceremony” which reportedly started in medieval times as a way of checking the other guy for weapons.
-Our canine companions are said to do this for similar reasons; it signifies that both animals are on friendly terms.
+Our canine companions are said to do this for similar reasons; it signifies that both animals are willing to start out on friendly terms.

 But is it really just a social gesture?
 Does it have an adaptive purpose?
 Will knowing the true reason for this behavior tell us anything useful about the dog’s way of seeing the world?
 And perhaps more importantly, will it tell us anything about ourselves?

-At least 33% of a dog’s brain is devoted to processing olfactory information while in humans that figure is closer to about 5%.
-So it clearly seems that olfactory information is more important for dogs than it is for us.
+We know that at least 33% of a dog’s brain is devoted to processing olfactory information while in humans that figure is closer to about 5%.

-In an online article Marc Bekoff wrote recently that “Yellow Snow Can Tells Us About What a Dog’s Nose Knows.”
-He says that “[a dog’s nose] can distinguish T-shirts worn by identical twins, follow odor trails, and are 10,000 times more sensitive than humans to certain odors.”
-He goes on to say that “Odors are powerful stimulants.
-Although my late companion dog, Jethro, enjoyed visiting his veterinarian, he showed fear if he went into an examination room where the previous [dog was afraid.”
+Marc Bekoff wrote here recently in “Yellow Snow Can Tells Us About What a Dog’s Nose Knows.” that “[a dog’s nose] can distinguish T-shirts worn by identical twins, follow odor trails, and are 10,000 times more sensitive than humans to certain odors.”

-In the Handbook of Applied Dog Behavior and Training: Adaptation and Learning, Steven R. Lindsay writes, “Olfactory information is highly durable in dogs.
+Steven R. Lindsay writes, “Olfactory information is highly durable in dogs.
 They exhibit evidence of recognizing the scent of the mother and the breeder after years of separation, social memories that may persist throughout a dog’s life.”
-(2000, p.
+(Handbook of Applied Dog Behavior and Training: Adaptation and Learning, 2000, p.
 228.)

-So if a dog’s nose can pick up information from yellow snow, from the fear that hangs in the air after another dog leaves an examination room, from scents left behind by the shoes of an escaped prisoner, or from lifting its nostrils to the wind, why would a dog need to stick his nose directly into another dog’s snout, genitals, and nether regions to garner social information?
-Couldn’t he do that at a “safer distance?”
-And if the emotional memories sparked by familiar scents are so durable, why would dogs need to continue sniffing one another every time they meet, even after they’ve already established a social relationship?
+So if a dog’s nose can pick up information from yellow snow, from the fear that hangs in the air after another dog leaves a veterinary examination room, from scents left behind by the shoes of an escaped prisoner, or from lifting its nostrils to the wind, why would a dog need to stick his nose directly into another dog’s snout, genitals, and nether regions to garner social information?
+Couldn’t he do that at a “safer” distance?
+And if the emotional memories sparked by familiar scents are so durable, why would dogs need to continue sniffing each other every time they meet even after they’ve already established a social relationship?

 Dog trainer and natural philosopher Kevin Behan has a unique way of looking at canine behavior.
 Most of us tend to view such phenomena from the top down or from the outside in.
-As a result we tend to over-complicate things.
+As a result we overcomplicate things.
 Behan does just the opposite.
 He sees things from the inside out, and in so doing he’s developed a very simple theory of “behavior as energy,” sort of the E = MC2 of animal consciousness if you will, except it would probably be written as C = ME2, where C is consciousness, M is momentum, and E is emotional energy.
 (I just made that up, of course; I don’t think Behan has such an equation.)

-In the “Why Dogs Do What They Do“ section of his website, Behan makes an apt observation, “When people meet and greet, they shake hands or touch in some way, and they exchange pleasantries.
+In the “Why Dogs Do What They Do“ section of his website, Behan makes a very interesting and apt observation, “When people meet and greet, they shake hands or touch in some way, and they exchange pleasantries.
 And when dogs meet and greet, they smell each other.
-However people don’t reintroduce themselves periodically throughout their interaction or every time they meet especially if they know each other well, whereas dogs smell each other every time they meet, no matter how well they may ‘know’ each other.”
+However people don’t reintroduce themselves periodically throughout their interaction or every time they meet especially if they know each other well, whereas dogs smell each other each and every time they meet, no matter how well they may ‘know’ each other.”